congminh13/stock-price-predictor/README.md

 # Stock Price Predictor App (SPP)

-Welcome to the **Streamlit Stock Prediction App (SPP)**!
+Welcome to the **Stock Price Predictor App (SPP)**!
 This project provides a user-friendly interface for analyzing stock price trends and predictions in Vietnamese.

 ### Development
 The live development version of the app can be accessed at: [SPP Streamlit App](https://spp-tcm.streamlit.app/)